 There are other, longer-term concerns with opening up formerly closed projects.
-Chapter 5, Money explores techniques for mixing paid and unpaid developers successfully, and Chapter 10, Licenses, Copyrights, and Patents discusses the necessity of legal diligence when opening up a private code base that may contain software written or "owned" by other parties.
+Chapter 5, Money explores techniques for mixing paid and unpaid developers successfully, and Chapter 10, Legal Matters: Licenses, Copyrights, Trademarks and Patents discusses the necessity of legal diligence when opening up a private code base that may contain software written or "owned" by other parties.

 We haven't gotten to the section on crediting yet, but just to practice what I'll later preach: the observer's name was Brian Behlendorf, and he was emphatic about the general importance of keeping all discussions public unless there was a specific need for privacy.